‘We Can Now Collect Food With Dignity’

 “In Myanmar we had a lot.
-A lot.
-Abundance of food, land, we owned our own land, cattle, everything.
-But we had to leave everything behind.
+An abundance of food, land, and we owned our own land, cattle…everything.
+But we had to leave everything behind.”

 “When so many people from Myanmar started arriving here, I still had two of my sisters living there.
 Then, a few days back, my sisters stopped receiving my calls.
-Just two days ago, a neighbour received my call.
+Just two days ago, a neighbor received my call.
 They told me that my sisters were no more, both my sisters had died.
-I have lost my voice mourning for them; I miss them so much.
+I have lost my voice mourning for them; I miss them so much.”

 “For a while, I used to stand in a queue for food supply.
 I am grateful for whatever people have given us.
 But the food I buy using this food card, it’s much more convenient.
 I can do my shopping in quiet, no chaos and I don’t have to stand in a line with of hundreds of people.

 “Now I can decide what to buy today and what to buy for the next days.
 I can even buy my food supply on any day.
 I buy dried fish, garlic, fresh vegetables, spices, anything according to my needs.”